graphs4value/refinery/subprojects/docs/src/develop/contributing/ide-setup.md

     ```
     in the cloned repository.
     * This should complete without any compilation errors.
-    * To troubleshoot any error, see the [instructions about compiling Refinery](/develop/contributing#compiling).
+    * To troubleshoot any error, see the [instructions for compiling Refinery](/develop/contributing#compiling).

 8. Select _File > Import... > Gradle > Existing Gradle Project_ and import the cloned repository in Eclipse.
     * Make sure to select the root of the repository (containing this file) as the _Project root directory_ and that the _Gradle distribution_ is _Gradle wrapper_.